fooltowise/NeroNotes/Nero's Notes/What constitutes a Structurally Advantaged Business Model.md

 The ability to reliably re-invest free cashflow at a high ROIC is a wonderful structural advantage.

-McDonalds, Dollar General, Walmart, Dominos, Home Depot, Starbucks, and Chipotle are all great US examples of relatively predictable re-investment machines, which some have supercharged by developing a franchising option.
+McDonalds, Dollar General, Walmart, Dominos, [[Home Depot]], Starbucks, and Chipotle are all great US examples of relatively predictable re-investment machines, which some have supercharged by developing a franchising option.
 Franchisers also get to leverage the growth of their franchisees.

 A recent European example is 3i Group plc’s investment in the non-food, discount retailer [Action](https://www.3i.com/portfolio/action/).
 Store investments payback in eighteen months, and notwithstanding what has been a 50x for 3i so far, Action is still growing strongly.